zpgallegos/zavant/readme.md

 ## Data Download and Transformation Pipeline

-The raw data, [as it comes out of the API](https://github.com/zpgallegos/zavant/blob/master/docs/readme/744863.json), is overly detailed, heavily nested, and generally difficult to work with for analytics purposes.
-This pipeline takes the data from the API into its processed form in the S3 data lake, where it can be crawled and stored as a set of tables with baseball-logical organization.
+The raw data, [as it comes out of the API](https://github.com/zpgallegos/zavant/blob/master/docs/readme/example-game-raw.json), is overly detailed, heavily nested, and generally difficult to work with for analytics purposes.
+This pipeline takes the data from the API into a minimally processed form in the S3 data lake, where it can be crawled and stored as a set of tables with baseball-logical organization.
+These tables are used as sources in the dbt project that produces the final marts and products.

 The steps are: